|Product||G Pen Elite|

 A few upsides are the flexible temperature regulation and an ergonomic design, but are those two really worth this much money?

-Hundred and fifty bucks might seem a bit steep at first, but the G Pen Elite is much more than an average vaporizer.
+Hundred and twenty bucks might seem a bit steep at first, but the G Pen Elite is much more than an average vaporizer.
 It produces premium, tasty vapor, heats up in under 30 seconds and offers precise temperature control.